Geography of Toronto: Climate

 Lake Ontario's water temperature varies due to upwelling of colder water or warmer pools of surface water creating very localized thermal contrast; the deeper waters of the lake, far from the shore, remain at a near-constant water temperature of 4 C, the effect of which is either cooling or warming (in winter).
 This creates generally warmer nights through the colder season than would otherwise occur.
 When offshore winds blow in summer, they warm as they near the lakeshore in the evening; conversely, the cooling effect by the lake is most pronounced on spring afternoons, which can affect Toronto even more than other cities on the Great Lakes due its exposure to onshore winds from the east to southeast, on some days, the temperatures can be as much as 10 C-change cooler than areas far removed from Lake Ontario, an effect that wanes by summer when the dominant windflow becomes more southwesterly and the lake surface temperature warms.

 Springs and autumns are shorter seasons than summers and winters, and they feature varied weather with alternating periods of dry, sunny weather and rain.
 Many days in these seasons are sunny with pleasant rather than warm or cold temperatures.
 Nights are generally cool, but frosts are rare.
 Snow can fall in early spring or late fall but usually melt quickly after contact with the ground.
-At these changeable times of the year, temperature contrasts (up to 30 C-change in extreme cases) can occur within a short time frames due to rapidly changing air masses that sweep across the continent, often accompanied by high winds.
+At these changeable times of the year, temperature contrasts (up to 30 C-change in extreme cases) can occur within short time frames due to rapidly changing air masses that sweep across the continent, often accompanied by high winds.
 Due to these airmass changes, temperatures of 30 C or above have been recorded as early as April 16 and as late as October 8.
 Conversely, temperatures of -10 C or below at night have been recorded as early as November 6 and as late as April 18.
 Snowfall has been reported as early as October 1 and as late as May 28.
 Toronto's weather is affected by the relative position of the polar jet stream and continental storm track, both of which pass over or near to the area with some frequency.
-This is determined by a number of complex global weather drivers, such as ENSO, NOA/AO Oscillations and the Polar vortex.
+This is determined by a number of complex global weather drivers, such as El Niño–Southern Oscillation (ENSO), North Atlantic oscillation (NOA) / Arctic oscillation (AO) and the polar vortex.

 There is no "dry season" as precipitation falls in all months with regularity (but mainly snow during the winter), but summer rains result mostly from thunderstorms, which make for higher average amounts as a general rule with occasional dry periods.
 February and March rank as the driest months on average.
-Annual average precipitation is 831 mm.
+According to Environment and Climate Change Canada, from 1991 to 2020, annual average precipitation is 831 mm.

-Cherry blossom trees bloom in Toronto during late April and early May.